- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

 The rest of the speaker is pure business.
-Strong lines on an onyx black body accentuate the woofer all the more, with small Klipsch logo between the woofer and the tweeter.
+Strong lines on an onyx black body accentuate the woofer all the more, with small Klipsch logo between the subwoofer and the tweeter.
 It’s a small detail, but the logo placement is something I’m especially fond of as it doesn’t break the look of the speaker while still adding branding.

 The back is simple too.
 You get a rear port and two 5-way binding posts, embedded into the body so you can push it all the way up against a wall.

 If it isn’t clear yet, I love Klipsch speakers, and much of the reason why is the design.
-The R-15Ms are beautiful with a woofer that stands out without being bombastic.
+The R-15Ms are beautiful with a subwoofer that stands out without being bombastic.
 Tasteful branding makes you proud to show off these speakers, with an overwise black shell that drips elegance.

 The R-15Ms are completely passive bookshelf speakers, so there aren’t many features that do much outside of producing great audio.
 However, so interesting design choices are what help that occur.

 The top of the speaker features an LTS (linear travel suspension) tweeter.
 Like the copper spun woofer, this tweeter helps minimize distortion during playback for enhanced top-end.
 The two pair together for maximum power efficiency.

-The tweeter is aluminum, paired with Klipsch’s proprietary 90×90 Tractrix Horn technology.
-This goes a long way in enhancing not only the top-end response but the imaging of the speaker as well.
+The tweeter is aluminum, paired with Klipsch’s proprietary 90×90 Tractrix Horn cutting-edge technology.
+This horn goes a long way in enhancing not only the top-end response but the imaging of the speaker as well.
 In the end, this produces a natural and lively top-end.